 Netflix and chill?
 More like Netflix and bill the increasing numbers of global viewers who subscribe to the video streaming service.
-The world's leading internet streaming company distributes movies and TV shows in a variety of genres and languages to a whopping 139 million monthly (and growing) paid subscribers in more than 190 countries.
+The world's leading internet streaming company distributes movies and TV shows in a variety of genres and languages to with nearly 183 million paid subscribers in more than 190 countries.
 Netflix creates its own content and strikes deals with other producers for the rights to distribute programming.
 To keep viewers binging, it deploys sophisticated algorithms to predict viewer preferences and make recommendations on what to watch.
 Netflix still sends DVDs to US customers through the mail, though the legacy business gets smaller every year.

 Netflix's business is organized in three operating segments: international streaming (nearly 55% of revenue), domestic streaming (about 45%) and domestic DVD accounts the remainder.

 Domestic streaming derives revenues from monthly membership fees to subscribers in the US, while the international streaming segment does the same to subscribers outside of the US.
 The legacy domestic DVD segment charges a monthly membership fee for DVD rental to US customers.